CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

  > ⭐ Good to know: <br>
  > For a D2s_v3 which has 2 vCPUs and 8 GiB of memory the hourly rate is $0.227 per hour (monthly $163.83) and for B1s with 1 vCPU and 1 GiB memory the rate is $0.031 per hour (monthly $21.85).
 This results in savings!

+> You can follow the same process to resize all the virtual machines in your workload, to optimize the cost.

  #### **Subtask 2: Storage Account**